tinyfish-io/agentql-integrations/langchain/examples/job_scraper/README.md

 # Job Scraper

-This agent scrapes all of the job postings in https://www.ycombinator.com/jobs and writes it in a new json file `job_postings.json`.
+This agent extracts all of the job postings and their information from https://www.ycombinator.com/jobs and writes it in a new json file `job_postings.json`.

 ## Run the script